 Remove all power from the mainspring.
-If you don’t, you might damage the pinions of the wheel train.
+If you don’t, you might damage the pivots of the wheel train.

 Move the click away from the ratchet wheel while slowly letting the crown slip between your thumb and index finger.
 Use a peg wood or watchmaker’s pick to move the click away from the ratchet wheel and lock it into place.